eBay/Muse/muse-site/docs/02 - get-started.md

 <img src={require("/img/hello-muse-2.png").default} width="600" />

 ### 7. Build, release and deploy
 There's difference to release a Muse plugin comparing to a normal web app deployment.
-Since now we are just shipping a single plugin of the whole app.
+Since now we are just shipping one of plugins of the whole app.

+#### Build plugin
 First, we need to build the plugin project, it will output to the `build` folder:
 ```bash
 $ npm run build
 ```

 If we inspect the `build` folder, we can see two sub folders:
-  - dist: it is a production build, used for production
+  - **dist**: it is a production build, used for production
-  - dev: it's a dev build, used for development loaded as a remote plugin.
+  - **dev**: it's a dev build, used for development loaded as a remote plugin.

+#### Release plugin
 After build, we need to release it to the Muse registry:
 ```bash
 $ muse release myplugin 1.0.0
 ```

-The command does two things:
+The `muse release` command does two things:
   - 1. Registers a release in the Muse registry, you can see it in `<homedir>/muse-storage/plugins/releases/myplugin.yaml`.
   - 2. Uploads build assets to Muse assets storage, you can see it at `<homedir>/muse-storage/assets/p/myplugin/v1.0.0`.
   :::info